Apptainer tutorial

 Bootstrap: dockeron older systems), or - writing the resulting image to a protected location.

-Otherwise, you can directly build using:
+Otherwise, you can build directly:

 $ apptainer build myimage.sif myimage.def